mmistakes/minimal-mistakes/_posts/2024-08-19-vertex-firebase-gemini.md

 title: "Complete guide to building a Multimodal Chatbot with Gemini API using the Vertex AI for Firebase SDK"
 date: 2024-08-19 09:50:00 +0530
 excerpt: "In this post we'll see yet another way to interact with Gemini API using Vertex AI for Firebase SDK's."
-seo_title: "Complete guide to building a Multimodal Chatbot with Gemini API using the Vertex AI for Firebase SDK"
+seo_title: "Complete Guide to Building a Multimodal Chatbot with Gemini API and Vertex AI for Firebase SDK"
-seo_description: "Complete guide to building a Multimodal Chatbot with Gemini API using the Vertex AI for Firebase SDK"
+seo_description: "Learn how to create a powerful multimodal chatbot using Gemini API and Vertex AI for Firebase SDK on iOS.
+This comprehensive guide walks you through Firebase setup, chat service creation, and media integration for advanced AI-powered apps."
 categories:
   - iOS
   - AI